 |BSC203C||Engineering Design and Drawing||3|

-- A Year 12 Australian Senior Certificate of Education (or equivalent for International Students), completed within the past two years, with the following level of achievement in Maths:
+- A Year 12 Australian Senior Certificate of Education (or equivalent for International Students), completed within the past 3 years, with a minimum score of 60% in Maths.

-Applicants who have completed Year 12 (or equivalent for International Students) more than two years ago are required to complete an online diagnostic test in Mathematics and score a minimum of 50% for entry; OR
+Applicants who have completed Year 12 (or equivalent for International Students) more than 3 years ago are required to also demonstrate 2 years of relevant work experience in the field of study applied for; OR

-- An Engineering AQF Diploma (or higher) with successful completion of all Maths units/modules; OR
+- An Engineering AQF Diploma (or higher) (or equivalent overseas qualification) with successful completion of all Maths units/modules.

-- A specified level of achievement in a recognized English language test such as IELTS at a score of at least 6.0 (with no individual band score less than 5.5); or (or equivalent) as outlined in the EIT Admissions Policy.
+- A specified level of achievement in a recognised English language test, such as IELTS (or equivalent as outlined in the EIT Admissions Policy).

 Please select the country you live in from the drop-down menu to see the current fees in your region.